quantumiracle/Popular-RL-Algorithms/README.md

 This repo only contains **PyTorch** Implementation.

-[Here](https://github.com/tensorlayer/tensorlayer/tree/reinforcement-learning/examples/reinforcement_learning) is my **Tensorflow 2.0 + Tensorlayer 2.0** implementation.
+[**Here**](https://github.com/tensorlayer/tensorlayer/tree/reinforcement-learning/examples/reinforcement_learning) is my **Tensorflow 2.0 + Tensorlayer 2.0** implementation as tutorials with simple structures.
+And [**Here**](https://github.com/tensorlayer/RLzoo) is a baseline implementation with high-level API supporting a variety of popular environments, also with Tensorflow 2.0 + Tensorlayer 2.0.

 ## Contents: